web-illinois/ilw-video/README.md

 Videos must be captioned.
 Caption files must be uploaded with the video, and are not attached to the Illinois Toolkit video component.

+## Upgrade Process

+`ilw-video` replaces `il-video` from Toolkit version 2 and earlier.
+To upgrade:

+- Replace all instances of the `il-video` tag with `ilw-video`.
+- Replace all instances of the `--il-video-aspect-ratio` CSS variable with `--ilw-video--aspect-ratio`.

 ## External References

 - [Video Resolution & Aspect Ratios (YouTube)](https://support.google.com/youtube/answer/6375112)